With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreIrvington Counseling Center is a mental health center in Irvington, New Jersey, located at 21-29 Wagner Place, 7111 zip code.
 Irvington Counseling Center provides outpatient treatment.
-Irvington Counseling Center offers trauma therapy, cognitive behavioral therapy and group therapy to young adults, children / adolescents and adults.
-Irvington Counseling Center also supports active duty military, veterans and people with traumatic brain injury.
-More services available at Irvington Counseling Center include suicide prevention services, illness management and recovery and family psychoeducation.
+Irvington Counseling Center offers individual psychotherapy, couples/family therapy and activity therapy to adults, young adults and children / adolescents.
+Irvington Counseling Center also supports active duty military, LGBT and children/adolescents with serious emotional disturbance.
+More services available at Irvington Counseling Center include illness management and recovery, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.